Geordie Newman

 Geordie Newman is a former association football player who represented New Zealand at international level.

 Newman made four appearances for the All Whites, all against the touring Canadians.
 His first match ended in a 2–2 draw on 25 June 1927, followed by a 1–2 loss, a 1–0 win and his final match a 1–4 loss on 23 July 1927.

+Newman played in the 1932 Chatham Cup Final for Millerton All Blacks.